aduda091/code-analyzer/readme.md

 Modify the `constants/projects.js` file with the names of project folders you intend to analyze.

 Then run `npm start` in the console.
 This will generate a wordlist.txt file if everything went well :)

+## Generate word cloud

+If you already have a wordlist.txt file, run `npm run cloud`.

+If not, you can run both sequentialy by running `npm run generate`.